 The On It Foundation is a nonprofit that gives free computers along with computer training and internet access to low-income families with K-12 students.
 Learn more about qualifying for a free computer and how to apply.

 Popular Learning Management Systems

-If you’re heading back to school remotely or with hybrid classes this year, chances are you’ll be using a learning management system (LMS).
+If you’re attending school remotely or with hybrid classes this year, chances are you’re using a learning management system (LMS).
 Get familiar with these popular online learning platforms before you log in to the virtual classroom.